Last Updated on July 18, 2025 by George Pavlopoulos

 Bonus: The ultimate travel guide to Berlin: tips & itineraries

-Please share, tweet, and pin if you enjoyed reading The women of Bleibtreustrasse in Berlin.
-Your support keeps this website running and all the info up-to-date. 🙂
+Please share, tweet, and pin if you enjoyed reading The Women of Bleibtreustrasse in Berlin.
+Your support keeps this website running and ensures all the information is up-to-date. 🙂

 Nice to hear that at least one street was dedicated for women.